SkylineCommunications/dataminer-docs-connectors/connector/doc/ComRex_ACCESS_MultiRack.md

 ### Connections

-#### WebSocket Connection
+#### WebSocket Connections

-This connector uses a serial connection and requires the following input during element creation:
+This connector uses 5 simultanious websocket connections and requires the following input during element creation:

 WEBSOCKET CONNECTION:

-- **IP address/host**: The polling IP of the device.
+- **IP address/host**: The polling IP of the device 5 times for every websocket connection.
 - **IP port**: The IP port of the device.
 Required.
 Range: *81-85*.
 Default value: *81*.
-- **Bus address**: The bus address of the device.
-Default value: *byPassProxy*.

 ### Initialization